ethereumjs/ethereumjs-monorepo/README.md

 - `opts.block` - The [`Block`](./block.md) to process
 - `opts.generate` - a `Boolean`; whether to generate the stateRoot.
 If false  `runBlock` will check the stateRoot of the block against the Trie
 - `cb` - The callback.
 It is given two arguments, an `error` string containing an error that may have happened or `null`, and a `results` object with the following properties:
-  - `reciepts` - the reciepts from the transactions in the block.
+  - `receipts` - the receipts from the transactions in the block
-  - `results` - an Array for results from the trinasctions in the block.
+  - `results` - an Array for results from the transactions in the block
 --------------------------------------------------------